RyonMB/Pokedex/README.md

 - Uses Laravel's queue and batch processing for pushing Pokémon data to external APIs.
 - Efficient, memory-safe processing with chunking and cursor-based iteration.
 - Jobs are idempotent and robust against failures.

 ---

+## Traits

+This project makes use of PHP Traits to promote code reuse and maintainability:

+- **Filter**: Adds advanced, extensible filtering capabilities to Eloquent models, supporting range, search, exact, and relation-aware filters.
+- **FilterRequestTrait**: Provides dynamic validation rules and messages for filterable API requests, ensuring robust and consistent input validation.
+- **InvalidatesPokemonCache**: Automatically invalidates relevant Pokémon cache entries and marks them as changed when models are updated or deleted, ensuring data consistency.

+Traits are located in `app/Traits/` and are used throughout the codebase to encapsulate reusable logic.

+---